Graph C*-algebras, branching systems and the Perron-Frobenius operator: Abstract

 \section{Abstract}

 In this paper we show how to produce a large number of representations of a graph C*-algebra in the space of the bounded linear operators in $L^2(X,\mu)$.
-These representations are very concrete and, in the case of graphs that satisfy condition (K), we use our techniques to realize the associated graph C*-algebra as a subalgebra of the bounded operators in $L^2(\R)$.
-We also show how to describe some Perron-Frobenius operators in $L^1(X,\mu)$, in terms of the representations we associate to a graph.
+These representations are very concrete and, in the case of graphs that satisfy condition $(L)$, we use our techniques to realize the associated graph C*-algebra as a subalgebra of the bounded operators in $L^2(\R)$.
+We also show how to describe the Perron-Frobenius operator of ergodic theory in terms of the representations we associate to a graph.